voronokKita/modstothepeople/README.md

 ###### ([руководство на русском](https://github.com/voronokKita/modstothepeople/blob/master/%D0%9F%D0%A0%D0%9E%D0%A7%D0%A2%D0%98%20%D0%9C%D0%95%D0%9D%D0%AF%20%D0%BD%D0%B0%20%D1%80%D1%83%D1%81%D1%81%D0%BA%D0%BE%D0%BC.md))

-Paradox makes wonderful games, that become even better with help of mod-creators community.<br>
+Paradox makes wonderful games, that become even better with help of mod-creators community. <br>
 In those cases when Steam Workshop isn't accessible, or you don't want to use it, mods installation becomes a boring monotonous job.
 This script will help you to transition from inefficient manual labor to machine-working.

 ### Here is how it works

-0. unpack your mods, (give to the folders some good names if you want)
+0. unpack your mods <br>
+   give to the folders some good names if you want, the script will also sort the mods in order
-1. put the mods and the script into '/Documents/Paradox Interactive/your game folder/mod/'
+2. put the mods and the script into '/Documents/Paradox Interactive/your game folder/mod/'
-2. run in this folder a terminal command 'python3 mttp.py'
+3. run in this folder a terminal command 'python3 mttp.py' <br>
-3. or 'python3 mttp.py [your game version]' to overwrite it
+   or 'python3 mttp.py [your game version]' to overwrite it <br>
-4. you also may want to add flag -r to --rename mods, so that mod name will match its folders
+   you may also want to add flag -r to --rename mods, so that each mod's name will match its folder's name

 If you change your set of mods then it'll cleanup old files & records.